-Homemade Spreadable Cheese (Made from Cottage Cheese)
+Homemade Spreadable Cheese from Cottage Cheese (Processed Method)

 Homemade spreadable cheese in a ceramic bowl, smooth and creamy with a soft, buttery texture, styled on a wooden board with linen and a knife for a cozy, rustic mood.